 Some handle stress better than others.
-But denying we’re stressed so we’ll be thought more spiritual might mean we need our heads examined.
+But denying I’m stressed so I’m thought more spiritual might mean I need my head examined.

 Pretend or get real?

-I can’t hang with the too blessed to be stressed crowd, and loathe easy cliches.
-Unless we live on a tropical island with a paid mortgage, perfect health, every relationship filled with joy, where crime-wars-poverty-and-disasters never hit – well, life gets rough.
-Our tendency to shield and insulate makes sense when we’re feeling overwhelmed.
+I don’t hang with the too blessed to be stressed crowd, and loathe catchy cliches.
+Denial never did anything but bite me in the butt later.
+Unless we live on a tropical island with a paid-off mortgage, perfect health, every relationship filled with joy, where crime-wars-poverty-and-disasters never hit – well, life ain’t like that.
+Our tendency to shield and insulate is understandable when we’re overwhelmed.
 I’ve just never understood the purpose of spiritual cliches.

 Stress mounts.
 Energy plummets.
 Coping mechanisms aren’t at all what they’re cracked up to be.
-One phone call, diagnosis, or job loss can cause life to cave.
+One phone call, diagnosis, or job loss can cause our life to cave.
 We’re facing hard battles, each one of us.
-We’re blessed, and we know it, but we’re living in earthsuits susceptible to wear and tear.
+We’re blessed, and we know it, but these earthsuits are still susceptible to wear and tear.

 One of our healing co-factors is transparency.